Chapter 3. Manage containers in private automation hub

 3. Click Sign execution environment from the drop-down menu.

-The signing service signs the automation execution environments.
-After the automation execution environments is signed, the status changes to "signed".
+After the execution environment is signed, the status changes to "signed".

-When ensuring an automation execution environments is signed by specific signatures, the signature must be on your local environment.
+To ensure an execution environment is signed by specific signatures, the signatures must first be on your local environment.

 Procedure